-Tired of stalking the wild beauties around the neighborhood, he has decided, like an invalid hunter, to shoot his penned-up game from the comfort of his porch.
+Tired of stalking the wild beauties around the neighborhood, he has decided, like an invalid hunter, to shoot his penned-up game in his own garden from the comfort of his porch.
 Thus has he returned to his castle.

 And to "his" wife.